Onsaw/multiverse-of-multicluster-madness/docs/discovery/current-state-questions.md

 1. Are you currently using any security context constraints and network policies?
 2. Are you currently using any automated security controls and compliance checks?
-3. Are you currently using any container security solution for vulnerability scanning and runtime protection?
+3. What security solution are you currently using for vulnerability scanning and runtime protection?
 4. What method(s) of access control (RBAC, MAC, ABAC, ACL) do you currently implement?
 5. How are you currently managing your SSL certificates?
 6. Are there additional security concerns around access currently implemented?
+7. How does your overall security infrastructure align with industry best practices for containerized environments?